DAVID BOWIE REWORKED

 Saturday 26 May, 15:00

 R140 - tickets available at Computicket or at Tourism Info Greyton

 “David Bowie Reworked”, presented by Biblioteek Productions & Youngblood Arts and Culture Development, features works from the Chameleon of Rock’s heyday, conceptually reimagined as baroque compositions – a nod to his ability to revamp his music and image so many times over a long and illustrious career.
 The music is arranged by Jan-Hendrik Harley, and performed by Ensemble Je Ne Comprends Pas, with Harley (violin, guitar and direction), Joshua Frank (recorder, oboe and guitar), Mariechen Meyer (double bass) and John Pringle (percussion).
 Iconic Bowie pieces such as ‘Starman’, ‘Life on Mars’, ‘Space Oddity’, ‘Wild as the Wind’ and other will be performed on period instruments.
-See biographies below
+See PROGRAME AND BIOGRAPHIES below

 SPONSORED BY OLD POTTER'S INN & BREWHOUSE

 Wild as the Wind - Adagio

 Rebel Rebel - Gigue, très vite

 Changes - Finale, Allegro